OpenZeppelin/openzeppelin-sdk/packages/lib/README.md

 ## Usage

-Suppose there is a contract called `MyContract` in the file `contracts/MyContract.sol`, already compiled to `build/contracts/MyContract.json`, and that there is a development blockchain network running locally in port 9545.
+Suppose there is a contract called `MyContractV0` in the file `contracts/MyContractV0.sol`, already compiled to `build/contracts/MyContractV0.json`, and that there is a development blockchain network running locally in port 8545.

 Open a Node.js console: